michurin/milisp/README.md

 ```

 Yes.
 This lisp supports natively only floats and strings.
-However, you are free to introduce your custom types and functions to process them.
+However, you are free to introduce your custom types (including NumPy arrays)
+and functions to process them.

 ### Environment, variables, operations